skupperproject/skewer/README.md

 title:               # Your example's title (required)
 subtitle:            # Your chosen subtitle (required)
 github_actions_url:  # The URL of your workflow (optional)
-overview:            # A block of Markdown text introducing your example (optional)
+overview:            # Text introducing your example (optional)
-prerequisites: !string prerequisites
+prerequisites:       # Text describing prerequisites (optional)
 sites:               # A map of named sites.
-See!
+See below.
 steps:               # A list of steps.
-See!
+See below.
-summary:             # A block of Markdown to summarize what the user did (optional)
+summary:             # Text to summarize what the user did (optional)
-cleaning_up:
+cleaning_up:         # A special step for cleaning up (optional)
-next_steps:
+next_steps:          # Text linking to more examples (optional)
 ~~~

 A site: